-For him, the therapeutic benefits of the vortexes are directly related to the physical attributes of Sedona.
-The high elevation, deep canyons, low population density, and the blue skies for miles all combine to create an optimal environment for relaxation and brain stimulation.
+For Sanders, the therapeutic benefits of the vortexes are directly related to the physical attributes of Sedona.
+High elevation, deep canyons, low population density, and the blue skies for miles all combine to create an optimal environment for relaxation and brain stimulation.

-Colors are also important, and Sedona pops.
+Colors are extremely important, and Sedona pops.
 According to Sanders, the green of the vegetation signals growth, renewal, and hope to the subconscious.
 As for red-orange, Sanders points to Uluru in Australia, a massive similar-hued rock thought to hold spiritual significance.
 “The red-orange color is caffeine for the higher mind,” he says.

 Sanders still has a little bit of woo woo in him.
 He, like many in Sedona, describes vortexes with the terms “upflow” or “inflow.”
 Upflow sites tend to be at higher elevations: mountains, mesas, and pyramid-shapes—places like Bell Rock and Airport Mesa, where a panoramic visual of your surroundings helps put your place in the universe into perspective.
 According to Sanders, upflow sites “help you with reflections where soaring to a higher perspective is what you want.”